sighupio/fury-getting-started/fury-alpha-on-eks/README.md

           region: <S3_TFSTATE_BUCKET_REGION>
   region: <CLUSTER_REGION>
   tags:
-    env: "test"
+    env: "fury-getting-started"
 ```

-Open the `/demo/furyctl.yaml` file with a text editor of your choice and replace the field `<CLUSTER_NAME>` with a name of your choice for the cluster, and the field `<CLUSTER_REGION>` with the AWS region where you want to deploy the cluster.
+Open the `/tmp/fury-getting-started/fury-alpha-on-eks/furyctl.yaml` file with a text editor of your choice and replace the field `<CLUSTER_NAME>` with a name of your choice for the cluster, and the field `<CLUSTER_REGION>` with the AWS region where you want to deploy the cluster.
 If you already have a S3 bucket to store the Terraform state, replace the field `<S3_TFSTATE_BUCKET>`, `<S3_TFSTATE_BUCKET_KEY_PREFIX>`, `<S3_TFSTATE_BUCKET_REGION>`
 with the data from the bucket, otherwise you can create a new one by following the following steps: